Sigmmma/c20/src/content/h1/arguments/readme.md

 # Arguments
 Halo accepts [command line/shortcut arguments][about-args] to customize how the game launches and what features are enabled.
 From a terminal or Windows command prompt, such arguments are provided after the executable name, e.g. `haloce.exe -screenshot` to run the game with screenshot mode enabled.
 These arguments can also be added in Windows by editing a shortcut to the Halo executable.

-Many of these settings can be configured in-game, so it is not usually necessary to provide them as arguments.
+With H1CE many of these settings can be configured in-game, so it is not usually necessary to provide them as arguments.
+However, `-vidmode` is useful for the [H1A standalone build][h1a-standalone-build] which cannot be configured in-game.

 ## How to add arguments to a shortcut (Windows)